 After days of volunteering to clean up wreckage, many turned to song, dance and other art forms and faiths at night.
 That is how a group of nine musicians, ranging from their 20s to 60s, came to create Lakou Mizik, a group with a mission to help their countrymen heal.
 One hot night in Port-au-Prince, guitarist and producer Steeve Valcourt and singer Jonas Attis met with American producer Zach Niles in Valcourt’s basement came up with the concept for the band.

-Niles is best known for bringing the plight of Sierra Leon’s Refugee All Stars to Western audiences with his documentary about musicians who survived that country’s bloody civil war.
+Niles is best known for bringing the plight of Sierra Leone’s Refugee All Stars to Western audiences with his documentary about musicians who survived that country’s bloody civil war.
 He travelled to Haiti soon after the earthquake to document the quake’s aftermath.

 He, Attis and Valcourt decided to put together a band that would keep the country’s rich musical history alive and raise people’s spirits.